sthormio/progression-framework/frameworks/engineering/engineering.md

           - "Works confidently and effectively, and persists when faced with uncertainty or ambiguity.
 Pulls in support from around the company where needed"
       - level: 4
         criteria:
+          - "Knows how to prioritize tasks in order to avoid tasks being blocked"
           - "Organize study groups / dojo / hackathons"
+          - "Knows how to extract requirements from stakeholders"
+          - "Knows how to organize and guide meetings"
+          - "Understands the cost x benefits and pareto relation"
+          - "Create and maintain Roadmaps, Epics, Milestones, User Stories, and knows how to Manage Backlogs"
           - "Can clearly and confidently articulate risk of technical problems to non technical stakeholders (e.g legal, compliance)"
           - "Communicates effectively when representing  Sthorm to external stakeholders (e.g auditors, regulators, third-parties, or industry groups) when appropriate"
           - "Actively and regularly offers well considered contributions to the roadmap of their team or business area"